 This adaptation of the music is restricted to the first few lines of the ancient melody, since this part of the music is the most familiar from its frequent quotation.
 The arrangement is designed to be played with 2 hands in parallel on a keyboard or similar instrument, though other instruments can also play it.
 The music is in a free form with no strict time signature and can be interpreted in a number of ways.
 Since the music is choral in nature, the only significance of the slurs is to join notes which are used for the same syllable.
 The music is available as PDF Sheet Music, a MIDI file or an MP3 file (using an organ sound).
 Another Gregorian Chant on mfiles is the Pange Lingua.

 The audio controls below allow you to play the mp3 version of Dies Irae (Day of Wrath) Gregorian Plainchant for piano or you can download the MP3 file.
-You can also download the midi version of Dies Irae (Day of Wrath) Gregorian Plainchant for piano or alternatively edit/play the midi file.
+You can also download the midi version of Dies Irae (Day of Wrath) Gregorian Plainchant for piano.

 The image below is the first page of the sheet music, and here you can download the full sheet music for Dies Irae (Day of Wrath) Gregorian Plainchant for piano in PDF format.